Local newspapers win

-Marlene Deschler, who covers school and community events for the Spring Grove Herald, won third place for arts and entertainment story, which was about a comedy performance that showed the audience the action on stage and backstage.
+Marlene Deschler, who writes for the Spring Grove Herald, won third place for arts and entertainment story, which was about a comedy performance that showed audience the action on stage and backstage.

 "The writer is very thorough in her discussion of the play and giving readers plenty of information to understand and to be enticed into attending the local performance," explained the judges.
 "Clean writing, very consistent."